Elimination case studies

 In 2012, the WHO Global Malaria Programme and the Global Health Group at the University of California launched a series of case studies on malaria elimination.
 Through a series of 10 reports, national malaria control programmes and researchers review evidence about what works – and what does not – for reaching and sustaining zero malaria transmission.

-The first 9 case studies chronicle malaria histories, programme successes, challenges and future outlooks in Bhutan, Cape Verde, Malaysia, Mauritius, Philippines, Reunion Island, Sri Lanka, Turkey and Turkmenistan.
+The 10 case studies chronicle malaria histories, programme successes, challenges and future outlooks in Bhutan, Cape Verde, Malaysia, Mauritius, Philippines, Reunion Island, Sri Lanka, Tunisia, Turkey and Turkmenistan.

-- The Reunion Island, Mauritius and Turkmenistan case studies present lessons from successful elimination efforts.
+- The Reunion Island, Mauritius, Tunisia and Turkmenistan case studies present lessons from successful elimination efforts.

 - The case studies for Bhutan, Cape Verde, Malaysia, Philippines, Sri Lanka and Turkey present lessons from countries that are making remarkable progress towards malaria free-status.